Like just about everything else, the world of saxophones has it’s share of myths, legends and widely held yet false beliefs.

 There was a time not all that long ago, when saxophones made in China were generally terrible.
 They sounded strange, had major intonation issues, the metal alloy used was very poor quality so the soldering didn’t hold well, all the corks and felts fell off within a few weeks, and they couldn’t stay in adjustment.
 They were really lousy.

 This is no longer the case.
-These days the manufacturing of saxophones and other instruments in China is taken pretty seriously by the looks of things and it’s only getting better and better.
+These days the manufacturing of saxophones and other instruments in China is taken pretty seriously by the looks of things.
+It’s only getting better and better.
 Don’t write off all recently made Chinese instruments based on their former reputation.
 Whether or not the Chinese government is using these instruments to listen to your saxophone playing is another question.

 Myth: You need to play on the same horn as your teacher…

 This is an age old classic myth.
-There are a lot of very good reasons to perhaps play on the same instrument as your teacher, but you are not the same person, and what’s best for them is not necessarily the best for you.
-I don’t think this gets done so much anymore in the saxophone world, but Insisting that your students purchase the same brand of instrument you’ve got is not cool.
+There are a lot of very good reasons to perhaps play on the same instrument as your teacher.
+However, you are not the same person, and what’s best for them is not necessarily the best for you.
+I don’t think this gets done so much anymore in the saxophone world.
+But insisting that your students purchase the same brand of instrument you’ve got is not cool.
 Let people make up their own minds about what instrument to buy.

 Myth: You need an expensive mouthpiece to sound good.